GRENNAN, EAMON, 1941-

 Arrangement Note

-Organized into six series: (1) Correspondence and personal papers, (2) Writings by Grennan, (3) Writings by others, (4) Diaries, (5) Printed material, and (6) Photographs.
+Organized into seven series: (1) Correspondence and personal papers, (2) Writings by Grennan, (3) Writings by others, (4) Diaries, (5) Printed material, (6) Photographs, and (7) Born digital materials.

 Selected Search Terms